INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 - Representations of the resource in other formats are referenced using link relation type `alternate`.

-- An additional link is to a GML application schema for the data set - using link relation type `describedBy`.
+- An additional link is to a GML application schema for the data set - using link relation type `describedby`.

 - There are also links to the license information for the building data (using link relation type `license`).